A-Z of Pinehaven School

 We encourage only ear studs and watches to be worn at school, unless for cultural or religious reasons.
 Other jewellery can be easily lost and can also be unsafe when children are in the playground or involved in sporting activities.

-The Lost Property bin can be found in the Kereru Hub Corridor and can be inspected at any time.
+The Lost Property bin can be found in the Korimako Hub and can be inspected at any time.
 Property is displayed on assembly days each term.
 At the end of each term, we pass any unclaimed gear onto charity groups.

 Leaving the School during School hours

-No child leaves the grounds without presenting a note from parents to the teacher.
+No child leaves the grounds without being signed out by an adult.
 Children need to be signed out from the school office.

 The school library has a large collection of books – fiction (including picture books), non-fiction and reference books.
-All classes regularly use the library and it is also open from 1.00 - 1.25pm Monday to Thursday.
+All classes regularly use the library.
 Our children also visit the local Pinehaven Library with their class.

 Children are seated for at least 15 minutes while they eat their lunch.
 They are dismissed for play when the teacher supervising them is satisfied they have eaten most of their lunch.

 Students are encouraged to eat healthy options for lunch.
 Please avoid sweets or sugary drinks.
-We do not have a facility for students to buy lunch each day.
-On Fridays, the children can purchase a sausage sizzle, arranged by our Home and School Committee.
-Vouchers for this can be purchased through the school office.
+Click here to view our food and nutrition procedure.
+We do not have a facility for students to buy lunch each day, however do have options for purchasing Sushi on Wednesdays and Pita Pit on Fridays.
+Information comes via newsletters.

 Meeting with the Principal